Fans question if the baby in Jason Lee and Tiffany Haddish’s post belongs to them

 No, Tiffany Haddish and Jason Lee did not have a baby.
 The kid seen in the picture is the grandson of Jason Lee's cousin, Natasha Brown.
 His name is Major.

 As for Tiffany, as fans know, she has been going through pregnancy struggles for quite some time.
-These root from her diagnosis of endometriosis.
-For the unversed, this happens when the uterine wall starts growing outside of the uterus.
-This causes miscarriages, and as the comedian has revealed previously, she has gone through eight of them and said they were "devastating."
+These root from her diagnosis of endometriosis which can cause miscarriage.
+The comedian has revealed previously, she has gone through eight of them, adding they were "devastating."
 It is an emotional journey for her, along with a physically painful one.
-Some days, she would faint from the pain that the disease
+Some days, she would self-admittedly faint from the pain.

 Coming to her dating life, Tiffany had revealed that she is dating a variety of people.
-It is not public whether she is linked to anybody right now.
+It is not known right now if she is linked to anybody.

-However, some of Tiffany's friends who already knew the truth behind the baby joked about it in the comment section, further confusing the fans.
+However, some of Tiffany's friends, who already knew the truth behind the baby, joked about it in the comments section, further confusing the fans.
 Rolexis Schinsing, who is a makeup artist, said that she can finally tell everyone about her godchild now.

 Fans can follow Tiffany Haddish and Jason Lee on Instagram to see their updates.